rooneyviz/SAA-ARC9-Russian--1/README.md

 DIFFERENCES From Stalols version
 1.NEW GUN(AK105)
 2. DIFFERENT SVD ANIMATIONS(INSURGENCY ANIMS)
+3. extended mag for svd and mlok/picatinny handguard
 3. AK74 MAGS
 4. AK STOCK STUFF
 5. SANDSOTMR QUICK RELOAD ANIMS ON THE AKS FOR EMPTY RELOAD